uidaholib/spec-docs/content/processing/spreadsheet.md

     - The Series, Sub-Series, and Items from the spreadsheet should populate.

 {% capture text %}
-**NOTE:** If issues occur, consult colleagues for possible solutions.
+**NOTE:** If issues occur, consult colleagues or use the [Orbis Cascade Help Form](https://www.orbiscascade.org/programs/osdc/help-request/).
 {% endcapture %}

 {% include alert.html text=text color="danger" %}